Bognar/RiskModel/README.md

 | Medium (2) | 2 (Low) | 4 (Medium) | 6 (High) |
 | Low (1) | 1 (Low) | 2 (Low) | 3 (Medium) |

 The Exposure Factor (EF) serves as a crucial third dimension, refining the Base Risk Score.
-The EF is the measure of the percentage of an asset's value lost if a threat is realized.
+The EF is the measure of the percentage of a control's value lost if a threat is realized.
 In this model, it is used as a multiplier to determine the Final Risk Score.
-This factor prevents you from treating two risks with the same Base Risk Score (e.g., a Medium/Medium score of 4 and a Low/High score of 3) identically, if one of them involves a Critical asset.
+This factor prevents you from treating two risks with the same Base Risk Score (e.g., a Medium/Medium score of 4 and a Low/High score of 3) identically, if one of them involves a Critical control.

 | Exposure Factor | Multiplier Value | Description |
 | :--- | :---: | ---: |